- Explore the course library

 If you are riding a 3000m course at 500mpm your optimum time will be 6 minutes, CrossCountry will place the minute markers every 500m along the track but then at the end if you have measured the course at 3,060, it will reposition the markers to every 510m because you have told it that you still have to ride the course in 6 minutes.

 If you are downloading a pre-recorded course from our library you must always check the optimum time and information at the event.
-The digital courses are not official maps.
-Times and tracks can change.
+Even if the course has been published by the organiser, times and tracks can change.